JackDca/Mailpilewiki/GnuPG-interface-security.md

        * This might be weird.

+## Message part status

+Things to tell the user (as data structure):

+    encryption: "",           # one of: none, decrypted, missingkey, error
+    signature: "",            # one of: none, invalid, unknown, good, error

+    encryption_info: {
+        protocol: "",           # one of: openpgp
+        status: "",             # Descriptive status text
+        have_keys: [ ... ],     # List of keys it's encrypted to
+        missing_keys: [ ... ],  # List of keys you don't have
+    }

+    signature_info: {
+        protocol: "",           # one of: openpgp
+        status: "",             # Descriptive status text
+        from: "",               # Name of signer
+        fromaddr: "",           # Address of signer
+        timestamp: 0123457689,  # Unix timestamp of signature
+        trust: ""               # one of: new, unverified, verified, untrusted, expired, revoked }

+Possible situations:

+   * Not encrypted or signed
+   * Encrypted, but couldn't decrypt.
+No signature.
+   * Encrypted, but couldn't decrypt.
+Invalid signature.
+   * Encrypted, but couldn't decrypt.
+Unknown signing key.
+   * Encrypted, but couldn't decrypt.
+Good signature.
+   * Encrypted, decryption successful.
+No Signature.
+   * Encrypted, decryption successful.
+Invalid signature.
+   * Encrypted, decryption successful.
+Unknown signing key.
+   * Encrypted, decryption successful.
+Good signature.
+   * Not encrypted.
+No signature.
+   * Not encrypted.
+Invalid signature.
+   * Not encrypted.
+Unknown signing key.
+   * Not encrypted.
+Good signature.

 ## Regarding web of trust

 Ella recommends against using it, because the WoT generates a